EBMUD moves out of drought

 Do your part

-Help EBMUD achieve its mandatory 10% District-wide reduction in water use.
+EBMUD has a number of resources to help you prepare for future droughts and make saving water a part of daily life.
 If you are already conserving as much as you can, thank you!
 If you can conserve more, get started with the suggestions below.

 Save water outdoors